-Let us call a vector_single_event expression involving a non-event operator a non-event.
-A rigorous definition is required for vector_complex_event expressions containing non-events.
-In fact, no non-event can be found in a VCD, because the non-event operator explicitly says that no event happens on the operand.
-Let us consider the following example of a flipflop with clock input CLK and data output Q.
+A vector\single\event expression involving a non-event operator is called a non-event.
+A rigorous definition is required for vector\complex\event expressions containing non-events.
+Consider the following example of a flipflop with clock input CLK and data output Q.

+'''

-01 CLK -> 01 Q (i) 01 CLK -> 00 Q (ii)
+01 CLK -> 01 Q // (i)

+01 CLK -> 00 Q // (ii)

+'''

 The vector expression (i) describes the situation that the output switches from 0 to 1 after the rising edge of the clock.
-The vector expression (ii) describes the same situation except that the output does stay 0 after the rising edge of the clock.
+The vector expression (ii) describes the situation that the output remains at 0 after the rising edge of the clock.